Free Consultation · Call 24/7

 Personal injury attorneys Steven Levin and John Perconti walking and talking on bridge in downtown Chicago

-Does Illinois Have Caps on the Amount of Damages Received?
+Does Illinois Have Caps on the Amount of Damages Received in Personal Injury Claims?

 Illinois currently doesn’t have any laws setting damage caps on personal injury compensation.
 In 2005, Illinois did set a limit on non-economic damages.
 However, the Illinois Supreme Court overturned that law in 2010, ruling that it was unconstitutional.
 The Court further ruled that decisions regarding any damages should be the purview of judges and juries.